 The TransAM format is perfect for assaying transcription factor binding to a consensus-binding site.
 TransAM Kits contain a 96-stripwell plate to which the consensus-binding site oligo has been immobilized.
 Activated nuclear extract is added to each well and the transcription factor of interest binds specifically to this bound oligonucleotide.
 A primary antibody specific for an epitope on the bound and active form of the transcription factor is then added followed by subsequent incubation with secondary antibody and Developing Solution to provide an easily quantified, sensitive colorimetric readout (Figure 1).

 Figure 1: Flow chart of the TransAM process.

 Contents & Storage

-Each TransAM PPARγ Kit contains PPARγ primary antibody, HRP-conjugated secondary antibody, PPARγ wild-type and mutated oligonucleotides, THP-1 nuclear extract (positive control), Dithiothreitol, Protease Inhibitor Cocktail, Herring Sperm DNA, Lysis Buffer, Binding Buffer, 10X Washing Buffer, 10X Antibody Binding Buffer, Developing Solution, Stop Solution and one or five PPARγ 96-well assay plate(s) with plate sealer(s).
+Each TransAM PPARγ Kit contains PPARγ primary antibody, HRP-conjugated secondary antibody, PPARγ wild-type and mutated oligonucleotides, positive control nuclear extract, Dithiothreitol, Protease Inhibitor Cocktail, Herring Sperm DNA, Lysis Buffer, Binding Buffer, 10X Washing Buffer, 10X Antibody Binding Buffer, Developing Solution, Stop Solution and one or five PPARγ 96-well assay plate(s) with plate sealer(s).
 Reagent storage conditions vary from room temperature to –80°C, see manual for details.
 All reagents are guaranteed stable for 6 months when stored properly.